Some readers get confused by protocols used on the internet, like HTTP, HTTPS, and TLS. So, what is the meaning of these abbreviations?

 - HTTP/2 (SPDY): Version 2 of HTTP was published in 2015.
 HTTP/2 changes the way of transmitting data between web servers and clients to minimize requests and speed up communication.
 Most other semantics of HTTP/1.1 stayed the same.
 HTTP/2 was derived from Google’s experimental SPDY protocol.

-- HTTP/3 (QUIC): Version 3 of HTTP is currently available as a draft.
-It is derived from Google’s experimental QUIC protocol.
+- HTTP/3: Version 3 of HTTP is currently available as a draft.
 Contrary to HTTP/2, there are more changes to speed up web communications.
-For instance, HTTP/3 uses UDP as the underlying transport protocol.
+For instance, HTTP/3 uses QUIC as the underlying transport protocol.
 The original QUIC protocol also integrates the key exchange and cryptographic handshake in the connection’s initial handshake, further speeding up HTTPS.

 The Hypertext Transfer Protocol Secure is an extension of HTTP.
 Nowadays, it uses TLS (Transport Layer Security) for security.
 In other words: HTTPS is HTTP running on top of TLS.